International Student Information

 When to Submit Your OPT Application

-You may apply for OPT up to 90 days prior to your academic program end date, and no later than 60 days after your academic program end date.
-For students who intend to do OPT after graduation, we strongly advise applying before your academic program ends.
-Consult the law school’s Principal Designated School Official (PDSO) about the exact end date of your program.
+For students who intend to do OPT after graduation, you may apply for OPT up to 90 days prior to your academic program end date, and no later than 60 days after your academic program end date.
+We strongly advise applying before your academic program ends.
+Consult the law school’s Registrar, who is the Principal Designated School Official (PDSO) about the exact end date of your program.

-Please note that OPT must be obtained from the United States Citizenship and Immigration Services, so please plan ahead to ensure a timely receipt of your application.
+Please note that OPT must be approved by the United States Citizenship and Immigration Services, so plan ahead to ensure a timely receipt of your application.
 If your OPT application is received by USCIS more than 60 days after you complete your program, you will not be eligible for OPT.

 Please note: Authorization for OPT is limited to a total of twelve (12) months combined, and all OPT must be completed within fourteen (14) months after the end date of your academic program.

 - Part-time OPT (20 hours or less per week) is deducted from available practical training at one-half the full-time rate.

 - Many students do not fully understand the mechanics of obtaining and preserving OPT options.
 For example, many students obtain authorization for OPT, and then start looking for a job.
 Please bear in mind that the authorization period is based upon the OPT start date that you requested, not the date a job is obtained.
 Once you are approved for OPT, the "clock starts ticking," whether or not you have secured employment.
 Consequently, students can lose valuable time by ignoring this key detail.